ubc-aamodt-group/coll_prediction_artifact/README.md

 2. Motion trace generation for COPU+CDU:

 We provide an example of trace generation for a motion planning algorithm for the evaluation of COPU+CDU using a microarchitectural simulator.
 We give implementation for BIT*-KUKA motion planning, and a similar approach can be used for other motion planning algorithms.
-Note that the scripts below were tested on Ubuntu 18.04.
+Note that the scripts below were tested on macOS (environment_macos.yml) and Ubuntu 18.04 (environment.yml).

 ```
 cd trace_generation/bit_planning
 conda deactivate
+## for Ubuntu 18.04
 conda env create -f environment.yml -v
+## for macOS 12.0
+conda env create -f environment_macos.yml -v
 conda activate myenv
 bash launch_bit_trace.sh
 ```